liqotech/liqo/docs/installation/install.md

     --credentials-path ${GKE_SERVICE_ACCOUNT_PATH}
 ```

-By default, the cluster is assigned the same name as that assigned in GCP.
+The name of the cluster will be equal to the one defined in GCP.
-Alternatively, you can manually specify a different name with the `--cluster-name` *liqoctl* flag.
+Alternatively, you can manually set a different name with the `--cluster-name` *liqoctl* flag.

 ```{admonition} Service Type
 By default, the **GKE** provider exposes *liqo-auth* and *liqo-gateway* with **LoadBalancer** services.